What's the difference between DHCP and Static?

 Dynamic Host Configuration Protocol is the more common of the two methods, and can be thought of as the "automatic" version of IP assignment.
 Any router you buy off the shelf will use DHCP by default.

-In the case of IP addresses, this is how your cell phone and laptop can connect to networks they have never seen before using only the password.
+In the case of IP addresses, this is how your cell phone and laptop can connect to networks they have never seen before using only the password (Example: in a coffee shop).
 The router acts like the front desk agent at the hotel, assigning devices to specific IP Addresses as they join the network (provided they have the right password).

 There is a specific "Lease Time" on the IP Address given to each device, and when that time is halfway up, the router asks the device if it would like to renew the lease.
 As long as the device is within range and powered on, it will keep answering "yes" and it will keep the same IP address.
 If the device is out of range, it can't answer "yes" and the lease will eventually expire.
 This leaves the IP address free for another device to use.

-Static Allocation is less common in residential settings, and can be thought of as the "manual" version of IP assignment.
+Static Allocation is less common in residential and small business settings, and can be thought of as the "manual" version of IP assignment.

-To connect to a static network, a device must already know all of the network's configuration information before it can successfully connect.
-If any of the information is wrong, the device will either not connect, or may have issues after connecting.
+Similarly, to connect to a static network, a device must already know all of the network's configuration information before it can successfully connect.
+If any of the information is wrong, the device will either fail to connect, or may have issues after connecting.

 What information does a device need for a static connection?